vpakarinen/vpakarinen/README.md

 ### Hi there 👋 my name is Ville Pakarinen

-AI enthusiast from Finland, focusing on building robust and modern applications.
+I'm AI enthusiast from Finland, focusing on building robust and modern applications.

 ## Projects